 It works very closely in relation to the nut and bridge.
 There are a host of problems that may occur if the cut of the fingerboard is executed poorly.

-- If the fingerboard is flat or wavy from nut to end then there is a great chance that the strings will vibrate onto it when playing unless the nut and bridge are cut extra high to prevent this from happening.
+- If the fingerboard is flat or wavy from nut to end then the strings will likely vibrate onto it when playing unless the nut and bridge are cut extra high to prevent this from happening.

-- If there are bumps and ‘holes’ along the length of the fingerboard it is almost a guarantee that it will buzz in variegated positions.
+- If there are bumps and ‘holes’ along the length of the fingerboard it is almost a guarantee that it will buzz at the bumpy positions.
 If any specific position is in one of the ‘holes’ then the area just below that will probably be higher causing it to be too close to the string and buzz … unless of course the bridge is way too high for comfort and aids the string in clearing the potential buzz spot.